• Skip to primary navigation

 Instructions

 1. Place the egg whites and granulated sugar in a heatproof bowl.
-Set it over a saucepan of simmering water (double boiler) and whisk constantly.
-Heat until the mixture reaches at least 131°F (55°C) and the sugar is fully dissolved.
-Rub a bit between your fingers—there should be no grains left.
+Set it over a saucepan of simmering water and whisk constantly until the mixture reaches 131°F (55°C) and the sugar is fully dissolved.
+Test by rubbing a bit between your fingers to ensure no grains remain.

-2. Pour the mixture into the bowl of a stand mixer fitted with the whisk attachment.
-Beat on high speed for 15–20 minutes, until the meringue is glossy, forms stiff peaks, and is completely cool.
+2. Transfer the mixture to the bowl of a stand mixer fitted with the whisk attachment.
+Beat on high speed for 15–20 minutes, until the meringue is glossy, forms stiff peaks, and has completely cooled.

-3. Lower the speed and gradually add the softened butter, a few pieces at a time.
-Once all the butter is added, increase to high speed and beat for about 5 minutes.
-The texture may look curdled or runny at first—keep mixing until it turns smooth and creamy.
+3. Lower the speed and add the softened butter gradually, a few pieces at a time.
+Once all the butter is incorporated, increase to high speed and mix for about 5 minutes.
+If the mixture looks runny or curdled, keep whipping until it becomes smooth and creamy.

-4. Add the vanilla extract, a pinch of salt, and the melted (but slightly cooled) white chocolate.
-Mix for 2–3 minutes until well combined.
+4. Add the vanilla extract, salt, and melted (slightly cooled) white chocolate.
+Mix for 2–3 minutes until fully combined.

 Equipment